smnookin/smnookin.github.io/_posts/2014-11-24-your-filename.md

 ###'Don't take no for an answer'

 Even today, as a woman at the top of her field, Corkin says it’s sometimes hard to feel like a part of the “old boys club.”
 She says people shy away from being the token woman on a panel, or the token woman speaker at a symposium.
-She tells them: “any time you get invited to give a talk, you say YES, and you make sure that you give a better talk than any of the men in the symposium.
-And never say no...There’s nothing wrong with being the token woman…You just see it as an opportunity, and you go for it, and you try to bring other women aboard, too.
-Spoken as a token woman.”
+She tells them: “any time you get invited to give a talk, you say YES, and you make sure that you give a better talk than any of the men in the symposium.”

 I give in to the impulse to submit my own experience.
 “It can be a lot of pressure, though.
-It can feel like you have you prove yourself in order to be taken seriously the same amount as everybody else.”
+It can feel like you have you prove yourself in order to be taken seriously.”

 “Absolutely.
 You do.
-There is pressure, and you just do it.
+There is pressure.
 You have to be tough.”

 This lesson is part of what Corkin has taught her students, along with three others she lists for me: "'prepare, prepare, prepare', 'don't take no for an answer', and 'don't write off women and minorities'."

+Her former student, Margaret Keane, who is now a Professor of Psychology at Wellesley College, says Corkin was a patient and supportive, though challenging, mentor.
+“She provided unlimited resources and whatever of her time you needed,” Keane says.

 Even with all she’s done and all she continues to do for the field of memory research, it’s by teaching that she feels she performs her greatest service to the world.
 Like the undergraduate Corkin who thought she’d be a doctor, what the Professor Emerita Corkin wants most is to help people.

 “The biggest impact that any of us have is in teaching.
 People don’t always put teaching on the front burner, they put their research on the front burner, and I certainly did that too, but our biggest impact is not in the little crumbs we contribute to science, it’s what we pass along to our students.”